shivaji02/NeoStoreTSapp/README.md

 ---

 ### Notes

-# Can share postman collection if needed please reach out to me .
+- Can share postman collection if needed please reach out to me.
+- Some custom components are highly dynamic that adds more flexibility, high reusability and robust in render.
+- Some api is called dynamically throughout app level and results improvements in ux.